 Notes: The station opened as South Willingham with Hainton being added in 1877.
 The station had a single platform on the down side of the line with the main station building at the east end of the platform incorporating the stationmaster's house and booking office.
+The station was always known as South Willington and Hainton although the station sign as seen in photos below, called it Hainton and South Willington.

 There was a goods loop at the east end of the station with a short siding serving a loading dock at the east end of the passenger platform and joined to it.
 A second siding came off the loop running behind the loading dock.
 Cattle pens were sited alongside this siding.
 A signalbox opposite the loading dock controlled access to the goods yard.
 After closure to passengers the station continued to handle goods traffic until 1st December 1958.